 9. Chris Mitchell

 Christian Broadcasting Network's Chris Mitchell delivers timely reports from a closely followed region of the world—the Middle East.
-He first began reporting on the Middle East in the mid-1990s, after graduating from Regent in 1988 with his M.A. in Cinema-Television.
+He first began reporting on the Middle East in the mid-1990s, after graduating from Regent in 1988 with his M.A. in Film-Television.
 Mitchell's reporting style brings biblical and prophetic perspective to daily news events.
 His report on the "holy laughter" revivals in Toronto and London was named CBN's "Focus Story of the Year" in 1994.
 That same year, Mitchell also earned a Short Story of the Year award for his examination of religious coverage in network news.
 In addition to his reports for The 700 Club, Mitchell is a regular contributor to Christian World News, a weekly 30-minute newscast that airs nationally in multiple markets.
 While a student at Regent, Mitchell anchored Newsight, a student-produced Christian news program.

 10. George Thomas